-In 2018, Standard Lithium and LANXESS signed the Lanxess MOU to test and prove the commercial viability of extracting lithium from brine ("tail-brine") at LANXESS' bromine extraction operation (see AIF for more information about the Lanxess Project information including history, ownership, geology and mineralization).
-The Lanxess MOU has since been replaced by the MOU.
+In 2018, Standard Lithium and LANXESS signed an agreement to test and prove the commercial viability of extracting lithium from brine ("tail-brine") at LANXESS' bromine extraction operation (see AIF for more information about the Lanxess Project information including history, ownership, geology and mineralization).
+The agreement has since been replaced by the Lanxess MOU.